Mata Ortiz "Olla Stool I" by Brera Studio, Hector Gallegos y Laura Bugarini

 Design Class

-We are a multidisciplinary Mexican design studio founded by a creative partnership between Andrea Aude and María Fernanda González.
+We are a multidisciplinary design studio based in Mexico City founded by a creative fusion between Andrea Aude and María Fernanda González.
 The studio focuses on architecture, interiors, and product design, offering innovative and disruptive proposals through experimentation with shapes, textures, and colors.
 We are dedicated to contemporary crafts, arts and slow design, that evoke contemplation, curiosity and fun.